FalseKelvin/SLP-Dividend-Contract/README.md

-# SLP-Dividend-Contract - Work in progress
+# SLP-Dividend-Contract - successfully tested on testnet

 ***Use Case***
 - X number of users currently hold a particular SLP token